mshumer/interactive-sora/README.md

 **One canonical choose-your-own adventure world, expanded by the community.**

-The canon now unfolds from the front of an open-air skytram gliding through an apocalyptic, cyberpunk New York City.
-The rail network wraps authentic streets—Times Square, Harlem, SoHo, FiDi—yet everything is neon-soaked, overgrown, and watched by rogue AI.
-You lean into the wind to survey districts, ignite beacon relays, and decide which branching mag-rail to follow next.
-Every 8-second beat is photorealistic, first-person, and jammed with discovery; faces stay obscured and the street tracker keeps geography honest.
+The canon now unfolds from the handlebars of a first-person hyperbike tearing through an apocalyptic, cyberpunk New York City.
+Authentic avenues—Times Square, Harlem, SoHo, FiDi—stay wide and obstacle-free so you can focus on neon skylines, beacon signals, and ambient stories.
+Each 8-second beat is photorealistic, heart-pounding, and ends on a new intersection that sets up diverging path choices.
+Faces stay obscured and the street tracker keeps geography honest.
 When a branch already exists its video plays instantly; otherwise explorers can drop an OpenAI API key to mint the clip for everyone.

 ---